Cirius1792/docker-volume-backup-script/README.md

 A robust shell script for safely backing up Docker volumes while managing container states and maintaining a clean backup history.

+If you are not usign it with ansible, please remember to remove the jinja2 escape sequences where marked in the file.
 ## Features

 - 🔄 Automatically detects and manages containers using specified volumes